Selma is a day trip from Montgomery. It’s only a 65-mile drive on the Selma to Montgomery Civil Rights Trail.

 DAYS & HOURS: Mon–Fri 10a–5p; Sat 10a–1p

 Selma to Montgomery Voting Rights Trail

-DESCRIPTION: On 12 November 1996, the US Congress established the Selma to Montgomery National Historic Trail to commemorate the 5-day, 54-miles march from Selma to Montgomery for voting rights.
-Trail starts at Brown Chapel AME Church in Selma and travels the route across Edmund Pettus Bridge, along Highway 80 and to the Alabama State Capitol in Montgomery.
-Jimmie Lee Jackson, shot while trying to protect his mother and grandfather from state troopers during a 1965 voting rights protest in Marion, Alabama.
+DESCRIPTION: On 12 November 1996, the US Congress established the Selma to Montgomery National Historic Trail to commemorate the 5-day, 54-mile march for voting rights.
+The trail starts at Brown Chapel AME Church in Selma and travels the route across Edmund Pettus Bridge, along Highway 80, and to the Alabama State Capitol in Montgomery.
+Jimmie Lee Jackson was shot while trying to protect his mother and grandfather from state troopers during a 1965 voting rights protest in Marion, Alabama.
 His death sparked the Selma to Montgomery Marches.
 Along the way, stop at the memorial to Viola Liuzzo, a white housewife from Michigan who was killed by Klansmen while transporting Selma to Montgomery voting rights marchers.
 At the steps of the Alabama State Capitol, where Dr. King delivered one of his greatest speeches, “How Long, Not Long.”
 The march attracted so much attention because many white Hollywood movie stars and entertainers participated in the concluding Stars for Freedom Rally.